rametta/Pali/README.md

 - Every card has a point value near the top to represent their base points
 - Every card also has a "category", in this example it is "Engineer" for the Aerospace Engineer card. **For every other card in your hand that is also an engineer, you get another +2 points added to your hand.**
 - Some cards may optionally have some "tags".
-In this example, the Aerospace engineer card has 2 tags, "Nature" and "White Coat". **For every other card in your hand that has the same tag, you get an additonal +1 point added to your hand.**
+In this example, the Aerospace engineer card has 2 tags, "Nature" and "White Coat". **For every other card in your hand that has any of the same tags, you get an additonal +1 point added to your hand per tag.**
 - Finally, cards have a special relationship with 1 or 2 other cards in the game that are in different categories.
 For this example, the Aerospace Engineer gets a +6 point boost if you also have the "Psychologist" card in your hand.

 Points are automatically calculated and shown in the bottom right/left sides of the screen.